![]() deutsches Glossar |

 CONFLICTING LOCKING

-The interlocking between two conflicting routes that require one or more switches set in opposite positions. (see also:
+The interlocking between two conflicting routes that require one or more POINTS set in opposite positions. (see also:

 PLAIN CONFLICTING ROUTES, OPPOSING LOCKING)